tiepdotme/samwize.com/_posts/2016-08-05-reference-cycle-for-closures.markdown

 With an escaping closure, it depends on how the singleton retain and release the closure.
 It might hold on to it perpetually, or it could release after a timeout.

+For example, PromiseKit uses escaping closure, however, they promised (pun intended) [in their FAQ](http://promisekit.org/faq/), that it is safe not to "weak self", because they will eventually release.

 If you are not sure, it is safer to "weak self".